 - Google Play to the Rescue: One of the best ways to know risky permissions before you install them on your phone is to know about them beforehand.
 Google Play does the needful for you.
 Check the details and description section on Google Play to know about all the Permissions that the app will require.

-- Know permissions of apps on your phone: Easiest way to know the dangerous permissions taken by apps that are downloaded on your phone is to download a tool with privacy scan such as FinLock app.
+- Know permissions of apps on your phone: Easiest way to know the dangerous permissions taken by apps that are downloaded on your phone is to download a phishing and hacking alert app with privacy scan such as FinLock app.
 It shows the risk level of apps on your android phone based on the different privacy permissions requested by them.
 Through FinLock, you can choose to change those permissions or delete the app.
 FinLock also alerts you when there is an app that is running in the background without your knowledge or you are trying to download an app that can record your screen.
 These apps can be misused by fraudsters to steal your passwords, PINs and OTPs.

 Additionally, keeps you off the hook since you now know the permissions you are welcoming along with the application.